Using TA data

 -

-The RTT arcs positioned on the map display the most likely location area of the call.
+The TA arcs positioned on the map display the most likely location area of the call.

-If you want to display all the RTT arcs near a location-
+If you want to display all the TA arcs near a location

-On the RTT data tab click Visibility options.
-The RTT data display options dialog box opens.
-Ensure Show all RTT records is selected.
+On the TA data tab click Visibility options.
+The TA data display options dialog box opens.
+Ensure Show all TA records is selected.

 -